joey199621/foorum/README.md

 Feel free to test.
 Login in database is test@email.com password

-Implemented: login (not register), list last topics, list categories, list topic messages with pagination
+Implemented: login (not register), list last topics, list categories, list topic messages with pagination, new topic